Medical malpractice, Standard of care, Locality rule, Health economics

 I explore the association between regional variations in physician behavior and the geographical scope of malpractice standards of care.
 I estimate a 30-50 percent reduction in the gap between state and national utilization rates of various treatments and diagnostic procedures following the adoption of a rule requiring physicians to follow national, as opposed to local, standards.
 These findings suggest that standardization in malpractice law may lead to greater standardization in practices and, more generally, that physicians may indeed adhere to specific liability standards.
 In connection with the estimated convergence in practices, I observe no associated changes in patient health.
 (JEL I11, I18, J44, K13)

 Frakes, Michael, "The Impact of Medical Liability Standards on Regional Variations in Physician Behavior: Evidence from the Adoption of National-Standard Rules" (2013).
 Cornell Law Faculty Publications.
-Paper 927.
+927.

 Michael Frakes, "The Impact of Medical Liability Standards on Regional Variations in Physician Behavior: Evidence from the Adoption of National-Standard Rules", 103 American Economic Review (2013)